Motivic action for Siegel modular forms: Yoshida lifts from imaginary quadratic fields

 \end{definition}

 \begin{remark} As explained in \cite[Remark 5.10]{Horawa}, we expect that the adjoint conductor $\Delta_{\Ad(f_0)}$ is a square.
 This is proved in \cite[Proposition 5.8]{Horawa} except when the local component of the automorphic representation of $f_0$ at a place dividing~2 is the theta lift from a ramified quadratic extension.
-In particular, it is at least true that $\sqrt{\Delta_{\Ad(f_0)}} \in \sqrt{2} \Q^\times$.
+Therefore, it is at least true that $\sqrt{\Delta_{\Ad(f_0)}} \in \Q(\sqrt{2})^\times$, and we expect it to be rational.
 In particular, the factor of $\sqrt{\Delta_{\Ad(f_0)}}$ is not strictly necessary when defining the natural generator, but we keep it here for consistency with Definition~\ref{def:dual_natural_generator}. \end{remark}

 \begin{conjecture}[{Prasanna--Venkatesh~\cite{Prasanna_Venkatesh}}] Via the dual Beilinson regulator, the resulting action of $H^1_{\mathcal M}(M(f_0, \Ad), \Q(1))^\vee$ preserves the rational structure $H^\ast(X_0, \Q)_{f_0}$. \end{conjecture}